NixOS/nix.dev/source/tutorials/file-sets.md

 This includes too much though, as not all of these files are needed to build the derivation as originally intended.

 :::{note}
-With [experimental Flakes](https://nixos.org/manual/nix/stable/command-ref/new-cli/nix3-flake), it's [not really possible](https://github.com/NixOS/nix/issues/9292) to use this function, even with
+When using [experimental Flakes](https://nixos.org/manual/nix/stable/command-ref/new-cli/nix3-flake), it's [not really possible](https://github.com/NixOS/nix/issues/9292) to use this function, even with

 ```shell-session
 $ nix build path:.